CompGenomeLab/globalNERepair/README.md

 # Gene Annotation
-For retrieveing the hg19 gtf file manually please go to the link below: ftp://ftp.ensembl.org/pub/grch37/release-98/gtf/homo_sapiens/
+For retrieveing the hg19 gtf file manually by downloading it from its original source please go to the link below (or see [section Data](#Data)):

+ftp://ftp.ensembl.org/pub/grch37/release-98/gtf/homo_sapiens/

 and download the file with a name: